-1. The present document is a consolidated report describing evaluation findings of status of implementation of the 10 existing Regional Plans in the framework of Article 15 of the LBS Protocol for reduction of BOD5 from Urban Wastewater and in the Food Sector; Reduction of Inputs of Mercury; elimination/phasing out of POPs; and Marine Litter Management in the Mediterranean.

-2. For the purpose of presentation of evaluation findings in this report, the 10 existing regional plans are grouped into four "Regional Plans Categories" further to the pollutants they are targeting, as illustrated in the table below.
+- 1. The present document is a consolidated report describing evaluation findings of status of implementation of the 10 existing Regional Plans in the framework of Article 15 of the LBS Protocol for reduction of BOD5 from Urban Wastewater and in the Food Sector; Reduction of Inputs of Mercury; elimination/phasing out of POPs; and Marine Litter Management in the Mediterranean. - 2.
+For the purpose of presentation of evaluation findings in this report, the 10 existing regional plans are grouped into four "Regional Plans Categories" further to the pollutants they are targeting, as illustrated in the table below. - 3.
+Emission loads for 2018 is based on the data submitted to UN Environment/MAP MED POL under 4th Cycle of NBB Update which was still ongoing during the preparation of this document.

 Group Existing Regional Plans Regional Plans Categories 1 "Regional Plan on the Reduction of BOD5 from Urban Wastewater," 2009 "Regional Plan on the Reduction of BOD5 in the food sector," 2012 Reduction of BOD 2 • "Regional Plan on the Reduction of Inputs of Mercury," 2012 Reduction of Mercury 3 "Regional Plan on the Elimination of Aldrin, Chlordane, Dieldrin, Endrin, Heptachlor, Mirex and Toxaphene," 2009.
 "Regional Plan on the Phasing Out of DDT," 2009.
-"Regional Plan on the Elimination of Alpha hexachlorocyclohexane; Beta hexachlorocyclohexane; Hexabromobiphenyl; Chlordecone; Pentachlorobenzene; Tetrabromodiphenyl ether and Pentabromodiphenyl ether; Hexabromodiphenyl ether and Heptabromodiphenyl ether; Lindane; Endosulfan, Perfluorooctane sulfonic acid, its salts and perfluorooactane sulfonyl fluoride," 2012.
+"Regional Plan on the Elimination of Alpha hexachlorocyclohexane; Beta hexachlorocyclohexane; Hexabromobiphenyl; Chlordecone; Pentachlorobenzene; Tetrabromodiphenyl ether and Pentabromodiphenyl ether; Hexabromodiphenyl ether and Heptabromodiphenyl ether; Lindane; Endosulfan, Perfluorooctane sulfonic acid, its salts and perfluorooctane sulfonyl fluoride," 2012.
 "Regional Plan on the Phasing out of Lindane and Endosulfan," 2012.
 "Regional Plan on the Phasing out of Perfluorooctane, Sulfonic Acid, its salts and Perflourocotane Sulfonyl Fluoride," 2012.
 "Regional Plan on the Elimination of Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chlordecone, Hexabromobiphenyl, Pentachlorobenzene," 2012.
-Phasing out/eliminating of POPs 4 "Regional Plan on Marine Litter Management in the Mediterranean," 2013.
+Phasing out/eliminating of POPs 4 • "Regional Plan on Marine Litter Management in the Mediterranean," 2013.
 Marine litter management

-3. For each "Regional Plans Category," measures of the 10 existing Regional Plans are further classified into three groups: (i) legal; (ii) institutional; and (iii) technical.
-Evaluation findings are presented for each of the three groups of measures per each "Regional Plans Category."

-4. Hence, evaluation findings for each of the four Regional Plans Categories are organized in this report into five sections:
+- 4. For each "Regional Plans Category," measures of the 10 existing Regional Plans are further classified into three groups: (i) legal; (ii) institutional; and (iii) technical.
+Evaluation findings are presented for each of the three groups of measures per each "Regional Plans Category." - 5.
+Hence, evaluation findings for each of the four Regional Plans Categories are organized in this report into five sections: - a.

-- a.
 Status of implementation of legal measures. - b.
 Status of implementation of institutional measures. - c.
 Status of implementation of technical measures. - d.
 Analysis of trends of discharges/releases - e.
-Conclusions and recommendations

-5. Evaluation findings on the country level are presented in the Annex to the present report.
+Conclusions and recommendations - 6.
+Evaluation findings on the country level are presented in the Annex to the present report.
 These are classified for each group of measures under each Regional Plans Category.

-6. References used for this evaluation are also included in the Annex to this report, also classified for each Regional Plans Category.
+7. References used for this evaluation are also included in the Annex to this report, also classified for each Regional Plans Category.